 The source for many things about Halo:CE is at PC Gaming WIKI.
 There you will find info on widescreen, FOV settings and so on.

-Custom maps can be found at Halo Maps.
+Custom maps can be found at Halo Maps and some at OpenCarnage.

 Halo Custom Edition is a free add-on to Halo.
 You must have you installation key to install the game.
 You also need the Patch.

-I haven't found any hi-res textures for Halo, but there are some out there.
+I haven't yet used any hi-res textures for Halo, but there are some out there.
 If you are aware of any, please let me know.
 Here is the Halo Ultimate Enhancement mod from Bungie.
 There are several interesting things there to "improve" your game experience.